 When it came to navigating walkways with an umbrella, Good Housekeeping asserted that women were impolite in comparison to men.
 “No one can tell why a man with an umbrella is polite and considerate while a woman with an umbrella … becomes cross, impolite, and reckless as to any harm she may do.”
 In this case, harm included her umbrella being “held steadily before the face and pushed along stubbornly, against other umbrellas and hats; the points are thrust into people’s eyes and faces, and down their necks, nice shiny silk hats are sprinkled and knocked off and the woman goes on, bumping and being bumped, absolutely refusing to admit, in her way of managing her umbrella, that there is any one on the sidewalk but herself.”

-Besides being polite with an umbrella, it was suggested women purchase and wear a “storm dress.”
-A storm dress consisted of “both dress and cloak … made of a woolen material, (varying of course with the season,) which will shed water.”
+Besides being polite with an umbrella, it was suggested Victorian women purchase and wear a “storm dress.”
+That consisted of “both dress and cloak … made of a woolen material, (varying of course with the season,) which will shed water.”
 When choosing the colors for the storm dress, it was suggested that “white skirts are entirely out of place, as, if the dress is held up, they will be in a few moment disgracefully dirty.
 A woolen skirt, made quite short, to clear the muddy streets, is the proper thing.”
 But a woman’s storm dress was not complete without her umbrella.
 She was advised above all to carry a large umbrella because “the little light umbrellas are very pretty, no doubt, but to be of any real protection in a storm, the umbrella should be large enough to protect the whole dress.”